University of Plymouth Students' Union: Facilities

+Shop

 The union also operates a small store called SU:Shop which is located opposite the library.
 The shop sells basic groceries, snacks, lunch meal deals, and University of Plymouth branded merchandise.

-The student union also has an accommodation service, located inside it opposite the hive.

 Societies and sports clubs

 The union supports societies and sports clubs, which are by an elected committee from the clubs' membership.
 Any student can set up a society.

 Sports teams are supported by the union and the university and represent the university.

 There is currently 165 societies and sports clubs at the union.

 Plymouth Night Patrol

-Plymouth Night Patrol (PNP) is an award-winning society at the union who aim to keep students safe on nights out around the city by supporting students and the emergency services.
+Plymouth Night Patrol (PNP) society at the union who aim to keep students safe on nights out around the city by supporting students and the emergency services.
 They operate a control room inside the UPSU on Wednesday, Friday, and Saturday nights.

 Volunteering and fundraising

 The Volunteering and fundraising departments are situated in "The Hive", at the south of the building.
 Volunteering opportunities range from helping with a Buddy scheme, assisting with upkeep of the Monkey Sanctuary in Looe, Cornwall to helping run projects in a local Plymouth school, and more.

 Rag week in February each year aims to raise both awareness of and money for charity.
 Events have included include a pizza eating contest, endurance, bake sales, mile of pennies, city and campus raids, pyjama day, treasure hunts, pool contests and karaoke.